William Henry Dorsey: Early life and family history

 Thomas married a free Black woman named Louisa Tobias.
 William was their oldest and only son, and they had two daughters, Sarah and Mary Louise.
 Dorsey attended Bird School and the Institute for Colored Youth (which later became Cheyney University), attended by the children of well-to-do parents.
-He eschewed following in his father’s footsteps as a caterer and deemed himself an artist.
-He studied with Antonio Zeno Shindler, an Austrian who at one point worked at the Smithsonian Institution.
+He eschewed following in his father's footsteps as a caterer and deemed himself an artist.
+He studied with Antonio Zeno Shindler.

 When Thomas died, he left a trust that ensured his family a life of comfort, but Dorsey also worked for a living.
 He was a personal messenger for Mayor William S. Stokley from 1872 to 1881.
 As a member of the Old Reliable Club of Pennsylvania, made up of prominent Black men in the state, he endorsed Stokely for re-election in 1881.
 After Stokley was defeated, the new mayor Samuel King removed Dorsey as a messenger but later hired him as a turnkey at the Central Station.

-Dorsey’s granddaughter described him as somber man who was a loner, big, with high cheekbones and the “reddish color” of a Native American.
+Dorsey's granddaughter described him as somber man who was a loner, big, with high cheekbones and the "reddish color" of a Native American.
 He was also described as courtly and polished.

 In 1859 at the age of 22, he traveled to the slaveholding state of Georgia to marry Virginia Cashin, who had been born in Alabama in 1839.
 The couple had six children.
 She was listed as a dressmaker in the 1880 Census.
 Dorsey was a member of St. Thomas Episcopal Church, the first Black Episcopal church in the country founded in 1792 under the leadership of Absalom Jones.